 Duke of Edinburgh Award Scheme

 In Year 9, students begin the Bronze Award and the Silver Award can be started in Year 10.
-In the Sixth Form, students will have the option of taking part in the Gold Award.
+In the Sixth Form, students will have the option of taking part in the Gold Award in Year 12.
 No previous experience is necessary as all training will be provided.
 The Award is split into the following sections: